Amulet of Shu fragment

 Late Period, Dynasty 26

 Findspot: Egypt, Giza, St. G 7700, E of mastaba G 7750, north end

 Overall: 1.4 x 0.7 cm (9/16 x 1/4 in.)

 Not On View

 During the Late Period, amulets of the god of air, Shu, were often placed in the mummy wrappings on the torso of the deceased.
 He is shown kneeling, with his arms raised to support the heavens and the solar disc above his head.
-The head in this example is missing.
+This fragment probably comes from such an amulet.

-From Giza, St. 7400, fill.
-1926: excavated by the Harvard University–Boston Museum of Fine Arts Expedition; assigned to the MFA in the division of finds by the government of Egypt.
+From Egypt, Giza, St. G 7700, east of mastaba G 7750, north end.
+1929: excavated by the Harvard University–Museum of Fine Arts Expedition; assigned to the MFA in the division of finds by the government of Egypt.

 Harvard University—Boston Museum of Fine Arts Expedition